kineticsystem/catkin_ws_robot/README.md

 ![SLAM](SLAM.gif "SLAM")

+Run the following command to start Gazebo, the AMCL localization node, RVIZ and a TeleOp console to control the robot.

+``src/scripts/test_slam.sh``

+When the robot is moved around, it builds a map of the environment.

 ## Home Service Robot

 Following a robot loading an item from a pick up zone and unloading it to a designated drop off zone.

 ![HOME](HOME.gif "HOME")